dmix/duster.js/README.md

 ## Usage

+Create dust.js templates in ./src/dusts/ with the file extension .dust and create ./public/dusts directory where files will be compiled to, then run watcher script:

     $ node duster.js

-All dust templates in src folder will be rendered to public folder (you can modify folder paths in duster.js)
+You can modify folder paths in the duster.js file

 ## Example: